An average trading volume for Danimer Scientific Inc. (DNMR) has been steady over the recent period. - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of DNMR by taking a closer look at its different ratios.
+We take a closer look at DNMR’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 5.50 and its Current Ratio is at 6.60.
 In the meantime, Its Debt-to-Equity ratio is 0.56 whereas as Long-Term Debt/Eq ratio is at 0.56.

 Upgrades & Downgrades